matt2ology/csus-computer-science-csc/csc28-discrete-structures-for-computer-science/README.md

-# CSC28 - DDiscrete Structures for Computer Science
+# CSC28 - Discrete Structures for Computer Science
 *Prerequisite(s): MATH 26A or MATH 29; and CSC 20; CSC 20 may be taken concurrently.*

 ## Term Typically Offered: Fall, Spring